KonradHoeffner/linkedspending/README.md

 Usage
 -----
-Copy src/main/resources/credentials.properties.dist to ../credentials.properties and fill in your Virtuoso credentials.
+Copy src/main/resources/upload.properties.dist to ../upload.properties and fill in your Virtuoso credentials.
-Start org.aksw.linkedspending.Rest and access http://localhost:10010/datasets in your browser. propertymapping.tsv is empty right now but can be filled with property mappings which differ from the automatic nameing scheme.
+Start org.aksw.linkedspending.rest.Rest and access http://localhost:10010/datasets in your browser. propertymapping.tsv is empty right now but can be filled with property mappings which differ from the automatic nameing scheme.

 Development